tytzM17/Lokian.eth/README.md

 - fix connect wallet UI (OK) and Token UI buy nft alignment is off (OK)
 - Buy domain in cloudfare registrar for site and app(subdomain?) for $5-10 one time
 - Host app and site in cloudfare, moralis or gh-pages with ssl or depends on listing requirements, Refactor react code upon hosting (mvp)
+- Deploy to evm compatible mainnets, polygon OK and moonbeam (mvp)
+- Provide liquidity on dexes first, sushiswap OK , quickswap, or uniswap.

 Ongoing
-- Deploy to evm compatible mainnets, polygon and moonbeam (mvp)
-- Provide liquidity on dexes first, sushiswap, quickswap, or uniswap.
 - Submit to dappradar, state of dapps, etc (mvp)
 - Create whitepaper/litepaper for gate.io, see report.pdf
 - List erc20 token in coingecko and gate.io